 Climate change is altering baseline assumptions around community resource availability, infrastructural capacities to withstand unprecedented weather events, and the ability of governmental organizations to provide aid during climate-driven disasters.
 To address these challenges, some local churches have begun employing resilience and adaptation strategies to help reduce the impacts of climate change on their most vulnerable community members.
 This talk will provide an overview of climate resilience and adaptation, specific resilience and adaptation actions of local congregations focusing on the Southeastern Region of the United States, and the need for churches to incorporate climate resilience into the daily life of churches.

-G. Dodd Galbreath and Christopher Doran, Lipscomb University; Pepperdine University, Conveners
+G. Dodd Galbreath and Chris Doran, Lipscomb University; Pepperdine University, Conveners